Home > Services > e-Invoice System in 2024

 B2C (Business-to-consumer) supplies are not currently covered under e-invoicing.

-e-Invoice Schema or Form GST INV-1 is a standardised, machine-readable format for e-Invoice.
-Currently, more than 300 accounting and billing software generate invoices in different electronic formats.
+e Invoice Schema or Form GST INV-1 is a standardised, machine-readable format for gst e Invoice.
+More than 300 accounting and billing software currently generate invoices in different electronic formats.
 These formats are not universally compatible, causing interoperability issues within the GST system.
 To address this, the e-Invoice Shema, a machine-readable format, was developed to facilitate uninterrupted communication.
 The e-Invoice format is customised for Indian business needs while aligning with international standards (UBL/PEPPOL).

 Generating an e-invoice relies on approximately 140 data fields outlined in the e-invoice schema and template.
 Among these, around 50 data fields are marked mandatory and must be completed.
 The mandatory fields cover essential details such as buyer and supplier information, invoice value, tax rate, description, HSN of goods and/or services, taxable value, and tax amounts.
 The remaining fields pertain to payment-related information, including bank account number, payment mode, and reference document number.